Skip to main content

 By supplementing with a combination of MI and DCI, the goal is to replenish the body’s supply of these crucial messengers, thereby improving insulin sensitivity.
 This approach seeks to correct the underlying signaling issue directly.

-The restoration of can lead to a cascade of positive effects, including the normalization of androgen levels, the return of regular menstrual cycles, and improvements in metabolic health markers like glucose and triglyceride levels.
+The restoration of insulin sensitivity can lead to a cascade of positive effects, including the normalization of androgen levels, the return of regular menstrual cycles, and improvements in metabolic health markers like glucose and triglyceride levels.
 It represents a strategy focused on supporting and recalibrating the body’s own biological systems to restore function from within.

 Intermediate

-To appreciate the distinction between and conventional PCOS treatments, one must look closer at their respective mechanisms of action.
+To appreciate the distinction between inositol therapy and conventional PCOS treatments, one must look closer at their respective mechanisms of action.
 Conventional protocols, while effective, often function by overriding or compensating for dysfunctional hormonal feedback loops.
 Inositol therapy, conversely, is designed to restore the integrity of these loops at a foundational, cellular level.
 The comparison is one of systemic regulation versus targeted intervention.

 How Do Conventional Treatments Modulate the Endocrine System?